Dry Needling Therapy Springfield Lakes

 What Is The Difference Between Acupuncture and Needling?

-From the outset, it can be difficult to tell what technique your myotherapist or Acupunturist is actually using.
+From the outset, it can be difficult to tell what technique your Osteopath or Acupuncturist is actually using.
 They share some similar characteristics and the thin, stainless steel needles, in many cases, are extremely similar.
 Both acupuncture and dry needling involve inserting needles into the skin to treat pain.
 The differences lie beneath the surface, literally.

 Apart from the tools themselves, the goal of both is to treat pain.
 It is the outcome where acupuncture and dry needling truly differ.